More Simple Ceiling Light Covers to Conquer Your Ceiling Cleavage Problem…

 In a minute, I’ll take you on a quick stroll down mammary lane.
 Errr…memory lane of boob jobs gone by.

-You’ll need these supplies for your rattan basket boob light hack:
+Supplies for your rattan basket boob light hack

 - nylon cable ties

 - drum-shaped basket…ours was a thrifted wicker one, but you could choose one made from another material.
 I searched around to find some that I thought would be awesome candidates for this project for you!
 Just click any of the pics and you’ll be taken directly to the source: